assely/documentation/posttype.md

 <a name="retrieving-post-comments"></a>
 ### [Retrieving post comments](#retrieving-post-comments)

-You can also access collection of post comments.
+You can also access a collection of post comments.

 ```html
 @foreach($movie->comments as $comment)